knative/docs/docs/serving/knative-kubernetes-services.md

    networking-istio         1         1         1            1           1h
    webhook                  1         1         1            1           1h
    ```
+The networking deployment (in our case, `networking-istio`) may be called something
+different depending on what networking layer you chose to use when [installing Knative](../install/README.md).

 These services and deployments are installed by the `serving.yaml` file during
 install.
 The next section describes their function.
 ## Components

 ### Service: activator